dio-av/dio-av/README.md

 ### Welcome to my github repo
 I'm a software engineer and a hardcore gopher delivering back end solutions entirely in Go. \
-I also keep an eye in pure functional languages like Erlang/Elixir. \
+I also keep an eye in pure functional languages like Erlang/Elixir.
+<br> <br>
 I´m the actual maintainer of the Open-Meteo API Go Client  [omgo](https://github.com/dio-av/omgo).

 ### My interests are: